riparias/gbif-alert/INSTALL.md

 # Run through Docker Compose

-The easiest way to run Pterois is through Docker Compose.
+The easiest way to run GBIF Alert is through Docker Compose.
 The following instructions assume that you have Docker and Docker Compose installed on your system.